How Do I Vote?

 - Lack of proficiency in reading the English language

-* Note: All voting machines in Sedgwick County are equipped an audio ballot feature for accessibility.
+* Note: All voting machines in Sedgwick County are equipped with an audio ballot feature for accessibility.
 If you require an audio ballot, please ask an election worker.

 - Special voting procedures are available for any voter having a permanent or temporary illness or disability which would make it difficult or impossible for that voter to vote at a voting place.